 Orlando Bloom and Johnny Depp Pirates of the Caribbean: The Curse of the Black Pearl movie images: Walt Disney Studios.

-“Pirates of the Caribbean: The Curse of the Black Pearl (Movie 2003): Shockingly Enjoyable” last updated in May 2023.
+“Pirates of the Caribbean: The Curse of the Black Pearl (2003): Johnny Depp” last updated in August 2023.